Kambroyr/TM4C_Tetris/README.md

 # TM4C_Tetris
-Some code used to implement Tetris on the TM4C Microcontroller.
+Some of the code used to implement Tetris on the TM4C Microcontroller.